Research

 Recent Faculty Research

-Nicola Aravecchia’s latest book project (forthcoming in early 2024) explores early Christianity in Egypt and focuses on a fourth-century church that he and his team excavated at the site of Amheida (ancient Trimithis), in Egypt’s Western Desert.
+Nicola Aravecchia’s latest book project explores early Christianity in Egypt and focuses on a fourth-century church that he and his team excavated at the site of Amheida (ancient Trimithis), in Egypt’s Western Desert.
 Also, an essay entitled “Christian Identity in the Archaeological Record: Evidence from Egypt’s Western Desert” is forthcoming (2023) in a volume on Coptic Studies published by the American University in Cairo Press.
 Nicola also co-authored an article with Dr. Nathan Chase (Aquinas Institute of Theology, St. Louis) entitled “The Use and Capacity of Early Churches in Dakhla Oasis: A Liturgical and Archaeological Perspective.”
-The article will appear in Antiquité Tardive in 2023.
+The article appeared in Antiquité Tardive in 2023.

 William Bubelis has been continuing work on the Wulfing catalogue and database.
 His recent publications and projects have ranged from Greek numismatics and economics to Athenian legal and religious institutions to politics in Greek oratory.